Yee Hong responds to COVID-19

 - Actively screen residents upon return.

-- If known exposure to a case, PCR test on day 1 and day 7 and isolate until a negative result is confirmed from day 7.
+- If known exposure to a case, PCR test on day 1 and day 5 from the day of exposure and isolate until a negative result is confirmed from day 5.

-- A PCR test is required prior to admission or on day 1, and on day 7.
-Isolation is required until a negative result is confirmed from day 7 (the test prior to admission is only valid the day of, or from the previous day).
+- A PCR test is required prior to admission or on day 1, and on day 5 if admitted from the community.
+Isolation is required until a negative result is confirmed from day 0 (the test prior to admission is only valid the day of, or from the previous day).

 Gifts and Care Packages